skeldoor/flinch-timer/README.md

 Optionally show a progress bar when flinching NPCs and send a notification when ready to flinch again.

-Checkout the plugin config for customisation settings
+Check out the plugin config for customisation settings

 ![the progress bar in action](https://i.imgur.com/9xaqTiH.png)